 Cancer Stigma as a Global Public Health Priority

-Stigma is a powerful social process characterized by labeling and stereotyping of certain human characteristics as socially undesirable and linked with negative stereotypes, leading to loss of status and discrimination toward labeled individuals.1 Health-related stigma manifests when an individual with a specific health condition – such as cancer – is treated differently by health care systems, families, and communities; denied opportunities for care and social support; and distressed by feelings of guilt, social isolation, and avoidance.
-Related to cancer, the second leading cause of mortality worldwide,2 stigma occurs across the care continuum, impeding preventive health-seeking behaviors, screening and treatment adherence, and care engagement.3,4 Worldwide, cancer stigma has a significant impact on cancer incidence, morbidity, and mortality.5 Therefore, understanding, measuring, and reducing cancer stigma is critical to reduce the global cancer burden and promote health equity.
+Health-related stigma manifests when an individual with a specific health condition – such as cancer – is treated differently by health care systems, families, and communities; denied opportunities for care and social support; and distressed by feelings of guilt, social isolation, and avoidance.
+Related to cancer, the second leading cause of mortality worldwide,1 stigma occurs across the care continuum, impeding preventive health-seeking behaviors, screening and treatment adherence, and care engagement.2,3 Worldwide, cancer stigma has a significant impact on cancer incidence, morbidity, and mortality.4 Therefore, understanding, measuring, and reducing cancer stigma is critical to reduce the global cancer burden and promote health for all populations.

 JNCI Monographs special issue about global cancer stigma

-Reducing cancer stigma can reduce cancer-related health disparities and promote health equity.
-The National Cancer Institute partnered with JNCI Monographs to publish a special issue to highlight the need to study cancer stigma as an important global public health concern.
-The special issue highlights work from around the world and presents a diverse representation from researchers, non-governmental organizations, survivors, and community partners.
+NCI partnered with JNCI Monographs to publish a special issue to highlight the need to study cancer stigma as an important global public health concern.
+The special issue highlights work from around the world from researchers, non-governmental organizations, survivors, and community partners.

 RFA-CA-25-011 (R01 Clinical Trial Optional)